-- 2. Within sixty (60) days of the City Council's confirmation of the first group of Commissioners and alternates, the Oakland Citizens' Police Review Board (hereinafter Board) shall be disbanded and its pending business transferred to the Commission and to the Agency.
-The Executive Director of the Board shall become the Interim Director of the Agency, and all other staff will be transferred to the Agency. - 3.
-After the effective date of this Charter section 604, the Commission may identify special qualifications and experience that candidates for Agency and OIG staff positions must have.
-Candidates for future vacancies may be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time; said selective certification shall be subject to discretionary approval by the appointing authority and the Personnel Director City Administrator or his or her designee. - 4.
-The staff of the Agency shall consist of no fewer than one line investigator for every one hundred (100) sworn officers in the Department, rounded up or down to the nearest one hundred (100).
+2. Within sixty (60) days of the City Council's confirmation of the first group of Commissioners and alternates, the Oakland Citizens' Police Review Board (hereinafter Board) shall be disbanded and its pending business transferred to the Commission and to the Agency.
+The Executive Director of the Board shall become the Interim Director of the Agency, and all other staff will be transferred to the Agency.

+3. After the effective date of this Charter section 604, the Commission Agency Director and the Inspector General may identify special qualifications and experience that candidates for Agency and OIG staff positions, respectively, must have.
+Candidates for future vacancies may be selectively certified in accordance with the Civil Service Personnel Manual, as may be amended from time to time; said selective certification shall be subject to discretionary approval by the appointing authority and the Personnel Director City Administrator or his or her designee.

+4. The staff of the Agency shall consist of no fewer than one line investigator for every one hundred (100) sworn officers in the Department, rounded up or down to the nearest one hundred (100).
 The number of investigators shall be determined at the beginning of each budget cycle based on the number of sworn officers employed by the Department the previous June 1.
 At least one investigator shall be a licensed attorney.
-The budget set-aside for such minimum staffing may be suspended for a fiscal year or two-year budget cycle upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution. - 5.
-The City Administrator shall-may assign a staff member to act as liaison to the Commission.
-The City shall allocate a sufficient budget for one full-time civil service employee who shall report to the Commission through the Chair and whose duties shall include to-providing administrative support to the Commission, and attending Commission meetings. - 6.
-Upon a vacancy, the Agency Director of the Agency and the Inspector General shall be hired by the City Administrator from among two (2) or three (3) candidates submitted by the Commission.
+The budget set-aside for such minimum staffing may be suspended for a fiscal year or two-year budget cycle upon a finding in the budget resolution that the City is facing an extreme fiscal necessity, as defined by City Council resolution.

+5. The City Administrator shall may assign a staff member to act as liaison to the Commission.
+The City shall allocate a sufficient budget for one full-time civil service employee who shall report to the Agency Director and whose duties shall include and to provideing administrative support to the Commission, and attending Commission meetings.

+6. Upon a vacancy, the Agency Director of the Agency and the Inspector General shall be hired by the City Administrator from among two (2) or three (3) candidates submitted by the Commission.
 By an affirmative vote of at least five (5) members, or by an affirmative vote of four (4) members with the approval of the City Administrator, the Commission may terminate the Agency Director of the Agency or the Inspector General.
 The Commission may remove the Inspector General only after adopting a finding or findings of cause, which may be defined by City Ordinance.
-The Commission shall periodically conduct a performance review of the Agency Director and Inspector General shall be classified as a Department heads, and shall have the authority to hire and fire Agency staff and OIG staff, respectively, including Agency Attorneys, in consultation with the City Administrator consistent with state law, City Civil Service Rules and any applicable collective bargaining agreement.
+The Commission shall periodically conduct a performance review of the Agency Director and Inspector General.
+The Agency Director and Inspector General shall be classified as a Department heads, and shall have the authority to hire and fire Agency staff and OIG staff, respectively, including Agency Attorneys, in consultation with the City Administrator subject to section 604(e)(7) of the City Charter and consistent with state law, City Civil Service Rules and any applicable collective bargaining agreement.
+The Agency Director and Inspector

+General, in consultation with the City Administrator, shall have the authority to organize and reorganize the Agency and the OIG, respectively, subject to section 604(e)(7) of the City Charter.